pyodide/pyodide/docs/type_conversions.md

 var sys = pyodide.pyimport('sys');
 ```

-## Fetching Javascript objects from Python
+## Using Javascript objects from Python

 Javascript objects can be accessed from Python using the `from js import ...`
 syntax.
 The object must be in the global (`window`) namespace.